All-Hands-AI/OpenHands/evaluation/discoverybench/README.md

 ## Run Inference on DiscoveryBench Instances

-When the run_infer.sh script is started, it will automatically pull the latest DiscoveryBench & set up the agent environment.
+When the `run_infer.sh` script is started, it will automatically pull the latest DiscoveryBench instances & set up the agent environment.
 The OpenHands agent is invoked to process the task within this environment, producing a hypothesis.
 We then evaluate it against the “gold” hypothesis provided by DiscoveryBench.
+The evaluation result, along with the agent chat history is logged to `output.jsonl` under `evaluation_outputs`.

 ```